cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

 Quick Start on your desktop
 ============================

+.. warning:: this tutorial is for the new FUtureSystems
+	  infrastructure.
+However at this time we stoll use FutureGrid.
+Please replace all occurences of FutureSystems with FutureGrid.

 This quickstart is designed for Ubuntu 14.04 and OSX.

 We recommend that you use virtualenv to provide an isolated environment